itsMapleLeaf/remix-electron-template/README.md

+# Do not use this!

+This template is based on a version of remix-electron with its own compiler forked from Remix due to its lack of extensibility.
+Remix is moving to Vite, so that fork is no longer needed!

-# remix-electron-template
+## remix-electron-template

-> This template is based on remix-electron version 2, which is currently **incomplete and undocumented!** Proceed at your own risk. 🙃

 Welcome to your new remix-electron project!